jen-n-taylor/JS-Notes/notes/destructuring.md

 # Destructuring

 ## TL;DR
-**Destructuring assignment** makes it possible to unpack values from arrays or properties from objects into distinct variables.
+**Destructuring assignment** is a syntax that makes it possible to unpack values from `Arrays` or properties from `Objects` into distinct variables.
+- it copies items into variables, but the `Array`/`Object` itself doesn't change
+-

 ## Left vs. Right

-### Right-side assignment: Object and array literal expression
+### Right-side assignment: Object and Array literal expression
 - a way to create an ad hoc package of data.
 ```
 const x = [1, 2, 3, 4, 5]